Rebuilding the R-390A Receivers

 one filter that has been affected.)
 Try to select capacitors so that

 each Bandwidth position results in a fairly equal output in all four

 Bandwidths (mechanical filter derived bandwidths, that is.)

-receiver and select the bandwidth for the particular mechanical filter
+Power-up the receiver and switch the BANDWIDTH control for the

 |I've used many R-390A receivers in my various ham radio